Chair: Barb Cardell

 Co-Parliamentarian: Loren Jones

-Loren Jones is an HIV+ African-American women who has lived with the virus for at least 26 years.
-She has served the HIV/AIDS community as a member of the Alameda/Contra Costa County Planning Council twice.
-(1989-1991 and 2010-present).
-Loren currently chairs of the Policy, Education and Review Committee, and the Quality, Data and Services Committee, and serves as a member of the Prevention and the PLWHA committees.
-She also serves as a member of the Community AIDS Prevention Studies advisory board of UCSF.
-Ms Jones was inducted into the Alameda County Women’s Hall of Fame in Health in 1997 and was awarded the Rebecca Denison award by WORLD in 2010.
-She is a founding member of the Positive Women’s Network – USA.
-Loren is also the mother of two daughters and grandmother of a two year old boy and girl.
+Loren Jones has lived with the HIV virus for 33 years.
+She has served as a member of the Alameda/Contra Costa County Collaborative Community Ryan White Part A Planning Council twice(1989-1991)(2011-2017).
+She is currently a voting member of the Quality, Data, and Services, PLWHA/membership, and Prevention committees.
+She is also a member of the Center for AIDS Prevention Studies, Anchor Studies and Amfar-cure CABS.
+Ms Jones was inducted into the Alameda County Women’s Hall of Fame in 1997, awarded the Rebecca Denison award by WORLD in 2010, and the 2016 HIV/AIDS Community Trailblazer award..
+She is one of the founding members of Positive Women’s Network-usa.
+Loren is most proud of being the mother of April Garrett and Chelsea Lloyd as well as the grandmother of Kelin and Jade Mitchell.

 Co-Parliamentarian: Pat Kelly